-- (a) where an employee temporarily performs such duties following the calling for expressions of interest, and the lodging of an application by the employee, then the allowance shall be payable for the full period of time that the employee undertakes such duties; - (b) where an employee temporarily performs such duties, on the recommendation of a superintendent, the school or college principal, or a supervising officer, without the calling for expressions of interest, then the allowance shall become payable on and from the eleventh day of the employee performing temporarily the duties of an employee with a higher classification. - PROVIDED ALWAYS that an expression of interest may be called for on a school, college, district or state-wide basis.
-An expression of interest shall be called for if it is anticipated that the period for which an employee will be required to temporarily perform the duties of an employee with a higher classification exceeds one school term, and in all other cases where a superintendent, principal or supervising officer is unable to recommend the appointment of a suitable available person from within the school, college, unit or section. - (c) Where an employee, at the request or direction of the employer performs temporarily a part of the duties of an employee with a higher classification, that employee shall receive an allowance established by reference to the proportion that the duties assumed bear to the duties of the higher position and the difference between the employee's substantive salary and the minimum salary of the higher position. - (d) Where an employee is promoted to a higher position in which that employee has previously been performing the duties in a temporary capacity, that employee shall receive the increment, as provided for in Clause 2 - Salary Progression of this Part, to which the employee would normally have been entitled had the employee been promoted to the position at the commencement of the period of acting duty. - (e) Where an employee continues to perform the higher duties as provided for in paragraph (a) for a period of more than twelve months an increment if provided for in the higher classified position shall be paid.
+(a) Where an employee is requested to perform temporarily the duties of an employee with a higher classification for a period of 5 days or more the employee shall be paid a higher duties allowance for such period.

+PROVIDED ALWAYS that an expression of interest may be called for on a school, college, district or state-wide basis.
+An expression of interest shall be called for if it is anticipated that the period for which an employee will be required to temporarily perform the duties of an employee with a higher classification exceeds one school term, and in all other cases where a superintendent, principal or supervising officer is unable to recommend the appointment of a suitable available person from within the school, college, unit or section.

+- (b) Where an employee, at the request or direction of the employer performs temporarily a part of the duties of an employee with a higher classification, that employee shall receive an allowance established by reference to the proportion that the duties assumed bear to the duties of the higher position and the difference between the employee's substantive salary and the minimum salary of the higher position. - (c) Where an employee is promoted to a higher position in which that employee has previously been performing the duties in a temporary capacity, that employee shall receive the increment, as provided for in Clause 2 - Salary Progression of this Part, to which the employee would normally have been entitled had the employee been promoted to the position at the commencement of the period of acting duty. - (d) Where an employee continues to perform the higher duties as provided for in paragraph (a) for a period of more than twelve months an increment if provided for in the higher classified position shall be paid.